Project for Universal Management of Airways

 The term ‘best effort’ is derived from the Vortex Approach.
 It is distinct from a ‘plan’ as described in the Difficult Airway Society guidelines, as the latter is prospectively determined before initiating airway management whereas (while a plan to achieve a ‘best effort’ at each of the core upper airway options can and should be made prior to initiating airway management) the term best effort describes an endpoint, achievement of which can also be declared in real-time during airway management, incorporating information obtained during the process of performing airway interventions, that was not available when the plan was developed.

-Core airway options: this is the umbrella term for facemask, supraglottic airway, tracheal tube and neck rescue.
-Facemask, supraglottic airway and tracheal tube represent the core upper airway options (also referred to as ‘lifelines’ by the Vortex Approach).
-The literature generally refers to these as different ‘techniques’ or ‘methods’ for establishing an airway but this terminology leaves potential for ambiguity as awake tracheal intubation, use of a hyperangulated videolaryngoscope and direct laryngoscopy might all legitimately be considered different ‘techniques’ for establishing an airway, despite all referring to the same core airway option.
-Similarly referring to them as different ‘types’ of airway may cause confusion as different brands of supraglottic airway might legitimately be thought of as different airway ‘types’ despite referring to same core airway option.
+Lifelines: umbrella term for facemask, supraglottic airway & tracheal tube, the 3 options for achieving ventilation via the upper airway.
+The term ‘lifelines’ has been adopted from the Vortex Approach as there is no other consistently used collective term for these 3 options in the literature.
+The literature sometimes refers to these as different ‘techniques’ or ‘methods’ for establishing an airway but this terminology leaves potential for ambiguity as awake tracheal intubation, use of a hyperangulated videolaryngoscope and direct laryngoscopy might all legitimately be considered different ‘techniques’ for establishing an airway, despite all referring to the same ventilation lifeline.
+Similarly referring to them as different ‘types’ of airway may cause confusion as supraglottic airways from different manufacturers or with different design features (e.g. those providing additional protection from aspiration or those facilitating use of the supraglottic airway as a conduit for tracheal intubation) might legitimately be thought of as different airway ‘types’ despite referring to same ventilation lifeline.

 Margin of safety: the ‘margin of safety’ for airway management is a qualitative parameter to be concluded following airway management risk evaluation that reflects the likelihood of exposing the patient to significant desaturation, considering the potential for one or more elements of airway management to unexpectedly prove more challenging than the risk evaluation suggests.